 Music: Sir Mixalot's heart wrenching magnum opus about his lifelong passion for substantial buttocks, and inability to deceive others about it.
 Specifically the Norwegian speed metal remix.

-(Real answer: Solar Fields, Steve Roach, Electric Youth, Freezepop, Apocalyptica, Carbon Based Lifeforms, Lindsey Stirling, Clocks & Clouds, Bjork, Klaus Nomi and Explosions In The Sky.
+(Real answer: Solar Fields, Steve Roach, Electric Youth, Freezepop, Apocalyptica, Carbon Based Lifeforms, Cocorosie, Lindsey Stirling, Clocks & Clouds, Dance with the Dead, Bjork, Klaus Nomi and Explosions In The Sky.
 The entire Mr Suicide Sheep channel on Youtube

 Food: Sriracha sauce.
 That's a food.
 Shut up yes it is, if it's not a food how come I'm eating it right now?